cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

 >
 >To follow all steps in this example, a CloudBees CD/RO enterprise license is required.
 For more information on licenses, refer to the CloudBees CD/RO [Licenses](https://docs.cloudbees.com/docs/cloudbees-cd/latest/set-up-cdro/licenses) documentation.

-This example provides instructions on how to set up a demo installation of CloudBees CD/RO in a GKE cluster.
+This example provides instructions on how to set up an example production installation of CloudBees CD/RO in a GKE cluster.
 This environment can be used to experiment with CloudBees CD/RO, and includes the following components:

 * CloudBees CD/RO server (`flow-server`)
 * CloudBees CD/RO web server (`web-server`)
 * CloudBees Analytics server (`cloudbees-devopsinsight`)
 * The repository server (`flow-repository`)
 * A bound agent (`flow-bound-agent`), which serves as a local agent for the CloudBees CD/RO and repository servers.
-* External PostgresSQL
-  * If you are using a different database,
+* External PostgresSQL database:  This example uses PostgresSQL v13.
+To view all compatible databases, refer to [Supported databases for CloudBees CD/RO](https://docs.cloudbees.com/docs/cloudbees-common/latest/supported-platforms/cloudbees-cd-k8s#database-plat).
+  >**IMPORTANT**
+  >
+  >You must have a CloudBees CD/RO enterprise license to configure an external database.
+* Additionally, a GKE cluster is also configured as part of this example.

 >**IMPORTANT**
 >